Last Updated: July 14, 2026

 - Connect your device to the computer.

-- Enter the original IMEI numbers for both SIM slots, these are the numbers you wrote down before flashing.
+- Enter the original IMEI numbers for both SIM slots, the numbers you recorded before flashing.

 - Click “Start” and let it complete without interrupting the connection.

 - Verify after reboot: Once done, reboot your phone and dial *#06#.
-Your IMEI numbers should be back.
-If they are still showing null, run the process again, sometimes the first attempt does not complete correctly.
+Your IMEI numbers should reappear.
+If still showing null, run the process again, sometimes the first attempt does not complete correctly.

 Credits: https://www.youtube.com/@mhgsmclinic